-Although seldom thought of as a rock and roll singer, Bobby Vinton is sometimes identified with a rock audience because his music was bought mostly by young listeners during his heyday, and because he still catches some airplay on oldies stations.
-Billboard Magazine called Bobby Vinton "the all-time most successful love singer of the 'Rock-Era'".
-During the first ten years of rock and roll's existence, Vinton had more #1 hits than any other male vocalist, including Elvis Presley and Frank Sinatra.
+Although seldom thought of as a Rock 'n' Roll singer, Bobby Vinton is sometimes identified with a Rock audience because his music was bought mostly by young listeners during his heyday, and because he still catches some airplay on oldies stations.
+Billboard magazine called Bobby Vinton 'The all-time most successful love singer of the Rock-Era'.
+During the first ten years of Rock 'n' Roll's existence, Vinton had more number one hits than any other male vocalist, including Elvis Presley and Frank Sinatra.

 Bobby was born in Canonsburg, Pennsylvania (a suburb of Pittsburgh), the son of a locally popular band leader, Stan Vinton.
 As a young boy, his parents encouraged him to study music, and at the age of sixteen, Bobby formed his first band.
 The group played clubs around the Pittsburgh area and with the money he earned, Bobby helped finance his college education at Duquesne University.
 There, he studied music and graduated with a degree in Musical Composition.
 While at Duquesne, he became proficient on all of the instruments in the band: piano, clarinet, saxophone, trumpet, drums and oboe.

-After a short stint in the army, (which served as the inspiration for one of his biggest hits, "Mr. Lonely"), Bobby and his band recorded some demo records which Bobby started taking to as many radio stations as he could.
+After a short stint in the army, which served as the inspiration for one of his biggest hits, "Mr. Lonely", Bobby and his band recorded some demo records which Bobby started taking to as many radio stations as he could.
 At one such station, a DJ named Dick Lawrence flipped one of the demos over and heard Bobby singing.
 He was impressed enough to take the disc to CBS.
 Label executives signed Vinton and released Bobby's first single, "Roses Are Red", which launched his career as a vocalist.
-The record climbed to the #1 spot on the U.S. charts and eventually sold over four million copies.
+The record climbed to the #1 spot on the Billboard Hot 100 and eventually sold over four million copies.

 Although he didn't maintain quite the same superstar ranking, he was consistently popular throughout the next decade.
-Between 1962 and 1972, in fact, he had an astonishing 28 Top 40 entries.
-Often, he updated quaint 1960-era pop tunes such as "Halfway To Paradise", "Take Good Care Of My Baby" and "Sealed With A Kiss".
-A couple of these, "Please Love Me Forever" and "I Love How You Love Me" made the Top Ten, which was quite an amazing feat in 1967 and 1968, the age of flower power rock.
+Between 1962 and 1972 in fact, he had an astonishing twenty-eight Billboard Top 40 entries.
+Often, he updated quaint 1960-era Pop tunes such as "Halfway To Paradise", "Take Good Care Of My Baby" and "Sealed With A Kiss".
+A couple of these, "Please Love Me Forever" and "I Love How You Love Me", made the Top Ten, which was quite an amazing feat in 1967 and 1968, the age of Flower Power Rock.

 In 2011, Grammy Award winner Jimmy Sturr recorded the "Polish Prince" song and included it on his Grammy nominated "Not Just Another Polka" CD.
 The song was written by Johnny Prill and was based on the 1978 autobiography The Polish Prince - Bobby Vinton.